 Digital Communications and Online Community Manager

 Sondes joined Stewards of Change in 2018 as the Digital Communications and Online Community Manager for Stewards of Change Institute (SOCI) and the National Interoperability Collaborative (NIC).
 Given Sondes's versatile profile, she wears several hats, provides strategic and technical expertise to leverage the institute and NIC’s communications assets, and also helps manage the organization’s online platforms and channels.
 Sondes worked with 19 companies and businesses so far.
 She has 24 years of experience as a digital communications and engagement professional, including 10 years of international experience, during which she was the senior web manager of an international Development Bank.
 She organized and participated in communications activities in some 100 countries.
 Collaborated with international institutions such as the UN, the World Bank and other MDBs.
 Sondes earned with honors two master’s degrees from the University of Bridgeport, in Computer Science and Global Media and Communications Studies with a focus on New Media.
-She is a passionate of digital communications, how to use online movements to trigger actions on the ground and positively impact people’s lives.
+She is passionate about digital communications, how to use online movements to trigger actions on the ground and positively impact people’s lives.

 You may learn more about Sondes and connect with her, on social media and on the NIC hub.